Let’s Talk About Sex

 1) Plan your week.

 Look ahead in your calendar and see what you have coming up.
 If your social calendar is full be sure to build in space for some downtime.
 If your calendar includes a lot of dining out, ask to pick the restaurant so you can enjoy your social time out but are still nourishing your body for your 80% balance.
-And, if you are a Bozeman local, here are four amazing restaurants for healthy, real food in Bozeman.

 2) Prioritize hydration.